influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/data_exploration.md

 The `offset_interval` is a
 [duration literal](/influxdb/v1.7/query_language/spec/#durations).
-It shifts forward or back InfluxDB's preset time boundaries.
+It shifts forward or back tje InfluxDB database's preset time boundaries.
 The `offset_interval` can be positive or negative.

 ##### `fill(<fill_option>)`